-Courage Besah-Adanu, Aske Bosselmann Lise Hansted, Peter Kwapong, Courage Besan-Adanu, Aske bussellianin Lise Hansten, Feter Kwapong, Department of Conservation Biology and Entomology, University of Cape Coast, Ghana.
-Pepartment of Conservation biology and Entomology, Oniversity of Cape Coast, Gha Department of Food & Resource Economics, University of Copenhagen, Denmark.
-Danish Beekeepers Association, Denmark.
+Courage Besah-Adanu1, Aske Bosselmann2 Lise Hansted3, Peter Kwapong4, 1.4 Department of Conservation Biology and Entomology, University of Cape Coast, Ghana.

+2Department of Food & Resource Economics, University of Copenhagen, Denmark.

+3Danish Beckeepers Association, Denmark.

-A geographical indication (G1) is a label or sign that differentiates one ABSTRACT product from another, on the basis of known unique characteristics linked to the geographical origin and communicate same to prospective buyers.
-Ghana is developing a G1 regime to promote unique products.
+A geographical indication (GI) is a label or sign that differentiates one product from another, on the basis of known unique characteristics linked to the geographical origin and communicate same to prospective buyers.
+Ghana is developing a GI regime to promote unique products.
 This study presents findings of a first-hand investigation assessing the knowledge of GIs and use of food label information in Ghana.
-206 consumers in Accra, were surveyed females, were recorded, the age group between 18 -25 years forming majority (83%).
+206 consumers in Accra, were surveyed using structured questionnaire.

+Results showed that the sample was gender biased, (52.9%) were females, were recorded, the age group between 18-25 years forming majority (83%).
 In terms of level of education, primary/basic and other forms of training other than secondary and tertiary education formed (48.5%) followed by tertiary education (28.6%).
 Most consumers read food labels (81.6%) to check manufacture and expiry dates.
-The logos of the Food and Drugs Authority, FDA and the Ghana Standards Authority, GSA were popular among consumers especially those within the age group of 18-25: FDA ( $X^2$ (4) = 23.972, Pr = 0.000) and GSA ( $\lambda^2$ (4) = 18.962, Pr = 0.001).
-Females were more familiar with the FDA logo ( $\lambda^2$ (1) = 4.996, Pr = 0.025).
-It was also observed that the Ghanaian consumer had very little knowledge about the GI concept as majority (89.3%) responded no.
+The logos of the Food and Drugs Authority, FDA and the Ghana Standards Authority, GSA were popular among consumers especially those within the age group of 18-25: FDA (X^2 (4) = 23.972, Pr = 0.000) and GSA (X^2 (4) = 18.962, Pr = 0.001).
+Females were more familiar with the FDA logo (X^2 (1) = 4.996, Pr = 0.025).
+It was also observed that the Ghanaian consumer hachteps://inducc.edu.gh/xmluiconcept as majority (89.3%) responded no.